jjcapellan/Phaser3-scrollinglayer/README.md

    // ..
 }
 ```
 The purpose of the class LayerFactory is to create, update and destroy scroll layers.
+This class extends the class *Phaser.GameObjects.Blitter*

 Constructor:
 * *new LayerFactory(scene: Phaser.Scene, texture: string)*